Kurumi78/AutoRefinedInstaller/README.md

  6.Confirm if you are using Proton or Proton GE to run Kingdom hearts (they have different prefix structures, cant have it do both)

+ 7.Set the game to use the new wineprefix in your home directory.
+This will be /home/(username)/RefinedPrefix.
+(Username is "deck" on the steamdeck)

  7.Launch the game.